rodkranz/ff/README.md

 ## How to Compile it

- compile files from different platforms
+ Compile those files from different platforms

 ### requirements